No Sex for Ben

-"No Sex for Ben" is a song by American rock band The Rapture.
-It was made specifically for the soundtrack to the 2008 video game Grand Theft Auto IV, appearing on the game's fictional Radio Broker radio station.
-Produced by famed hip hop producer Timbaland, it is a diss track aimed at DJ Ben Rymer, sung by Matt Safer, the band's bassist.
+"No Sex for Ben" is a song by American rock band The Rapture, recorded for the soundtrack to the 2008 video game Grand Theft Auto IV and appearing on the game's fictional Radio Broker radio station.
+Produced by hip hop producer Timbaland, it is a diss track aimed at DJ Ben Rymer, sung by Matt Safer, the band's bassist.
 It was placed at number 26 on Rolling Stone's 100 Best Songs of 2008 list.

 Recording

 While recording the song with Timbaland at SARM Studios in London, the band was visited by Justin Timberlake and Duran Duran, who were working upstairs on the latter's album Red Carpet Massacre which was also produced by Timbaland.
 According to multi-instrumentalist Gabriel Andruzzi, "Next thing we knew, [Timberlake] came downstairs and was like, ‘Aw shit!
 This track is great!
 Can I get on it?' and he just went and sang, like, six backup vocals for the chorus."
 Timberlake's vocals were eventually removed from the finished song.
 "I guess we couldn’t get approval or whatever.
 Even if you are paying for the studio time and he takes up three hours of it recording your song," said Andruzzi.

 Reflecting on the recording experience, in 2011 vocalist-guitarist Luke Jenner said, "It was really fun because they gave us a truck load of money.
 It was as extreme into the pop world as we got.
 We did it in London with Timbaland.
 Justin Timberlake was upstairs recording with Duran Duran so he came down and sang vocals on it, then Duran Duran came down with their supermodel wives.
 It was good fun, I learned a lot from it but it was also the genesis of the massive breakdown that our band had."